 The good old Speccy

-In the last few years, I’ve been playing ‘catch up’ with all things related to the ZX Spectrum – the machine that kicked off my various hobbies and, in the long run, my career.
+Roll forward over 25 years, and I find myself playing ‘catch up’ with all things related to the ZX Spectrum – the machine that kicked off my various hobbies and, in the long run, my career.
 I’ve delved into all manner of ZX Spectrum related groups on Facebook, esp.
 Spectrum for Everyone and Sinclair For Sale (got to pick up the bargains!).

 So as a replacement, I’ve ordered a +3 (with +3e ROMs) from Mutant Caterpillar Games.
 I’ll also be ordering a ZX-MMC (from 8Bits4ever) which is a internal dual SD/Micro SD card interface.
-This will be installed into the +3 before it’s sent to me (I am not a hardware person!) and when it all arrives, the +2b will be consigned to a dustbin and/or sold on Sinclair For Sale for someone to tinker with.
+This will be installed into the +3 before it’s sent to me as I am not a hardware person and would probably end up breaking both the interface and killing off the +2b!